 - Exercising: "Beyond simple walking, don't start swimming, golfing, running, or other strenuous activities without first getting your doctor's OK," Dr. Liu says.

 Let your doctor know right away: "If you run a fever, lose feeling in your arms or legs, have difficulty urinating or controlling bowel movements, or if your back pain begins to worsen and doesn't get better with rest and pain medications, don't hesitate to be in touch with your doctor," he says.
-"We only want the fastest, most optimal recovery for our spine surgery patients, and being in touch is crucial."
+"We only want the fastest, most optimal recovery for our spine surgery patients and to make spine surgery recovery pleasant, so being in touch is crucial."